everlytic/push-notifications-sdk-xamarin/docs/quick_reference.md

   <meta-data android:name="com.everlytic.api.SDK_CONFIGURATION" android:value="{config}"></meta-data>
 </application>
 ```

+Alternatively, pass your SDK Configuration string in as a parameter to the `Everlytic.Instance.Initialize` method.

 Change the default icon by adding a new drawable called `ic_ev_notification_small`
 Notification color is derived from the `styles.xml` `colorPrimary` value